michelemendel/the_reasoned_schemer/README.md

 *Note* In Lisp this is what's called a cell, i.e. (a . b).
 This means that a pair is not something of only two items. see https://en.wikipedia.org/wiki/Cons

 ### improper tail
-A tail is a logic variable instead of a list
+The tail is a logic variable instead of a list

 ### singleton
 The fn singleton? (see below) determines if its argument is a proper list of length one.